chyumin/isd/README.md

 # Santos Dummond Institute | Edmond and Lily Safra International Institute of Neuroscience
 ## Neuroengineering Master's Degree
-## Class: Digital Signal Processing for Neuroscience (2018)

-This repository contains projects done for DSP class
+This repository contains projects done at the institute

-### Environment
-- Python 3.6
-- Jupyter notebook
-- Requirements are listed in `requirements.txt`

-Sorry for mixing portuguese and english.
-The exercises were given in portuguese and I just ctrl+c to the notebooks

-Thanks!

 Chuang Yu Min